 - Members of the public

-At a local level the CCG also works closely with the North of England Commissioning Support Unit, neighbouring CCGs, NHS Trusts and other service providers, the Local Medical Committee, local councillors and local Members of Parliament.
-At a national level, the CCG engages regularly with the Department of Health, NHS England and the Care Quality Commission.
+Locally the CCG also works closely with the North of England Commissioning Support Unit, neighbouring CCGs, NHS Trusts and other service providers, the Local Medical Committee, local councillors and local Members of Parliament.

-GP practices provide a mechanism for gathering patients’ views through Patient Participation groups (PPGs).
+GP practices provide a mechanism for gathering patients’ views through Patient Participation Groups (PPGs).
 Most of our practices have their own PPG, comprising both virtual and physical groups.
 Most PPGs comprise patients and practice members of staff and meet regularly to discuss issues and concerns about the services and facilities offered by the practice to its patients.
-Each PPG should have a representative on a locality-based group, that is Patient Reference Groups.
+Each PPG should have a representative on a locality-based group ie. Patient Reference Group.

 Patient Reference Groups (PRGs)

 There are three Patient Reference Groups in DDES, one in each locality – Durham Dales, Easington and Sedgefield.
-Each PPG should nominate a representative to attend the PRGs.
-PRGs represent vital sources of information and knowledge for commissioners.
-As such, the CCG is committed to support the development of PRGs and its members, and to ensure that a two-way communications is in place to strengthen joined-up working with these groups.
+Each PPG should nominate a representative to attend the PRG.
+PRGs provide vital sources of information and knowledge for commissioners.
+As such, the CCG is committed to supporting the development of PRGs and its members, and to ensure a two-way communication is in place to strengthen joined-up working with these groups.

 Voluntary and community sector organisations and groups

-Healthwatch is a statutory organisation created to gather and champion the views of local communities, and see what works well and what can be improved.
+Healthwatch is a statutory organisation created to gather and voice the views of local communities, see what works well and what can be improved.
 The CCG work closely on mutual projects, for example Stroke Services in County Durham.
-They gathered and represented the views of the public so that this could inform our commissioning of Stroke services in our area.
+Public views were represented to inform the commissioning of Stroke services in our area.

-Three Health Networks (East Durham Trust, the Pioneering Care Partnership and Groundworks North East) have a responsibility to ensure that voluntary and community organisations across the DDES area have a role in determining the shape and delivery of health services within their local area.
-During the Urgent care Consultation The Health Networks helped us reach out to hard to reach groups and those protected characteristics to ensure their views were represented.
+Three Health Networks (East Durham Trust, the Pioneering Care Partnership and Groundworks North East) have a responsibility to ensure that voluntary and community organisations across the DDES area have a role in determining the shape and delivery of health services.
+During the Urgent Care Consultation the Health Networks helped us identify reach out to hard-to-reach groups and those with protected characteristics had their views represented.

 Community Pharmacists.
-There’s a lot that pharmacists can do to support primary care.
-The CCG works closely with patients so that they understand what can be offered to them to help them get better and to keep them well.
+Pharmacists play an integral part in primary care.
+The CCG works closely with patients so that they understand what is on offer to them to help them get better and to keep them well.
 A community pharmacy can offer a wealth of advice without patients even needing to visit their GP.

 County Durham Health and Wellbeing Board.
-These were set established under the Health and Social Care Act 2012 to act as a forum to bring together the NHS, Public Health, Adult social Care and Children’s Services.
-The board’s are hosted by local authorities and plan how best to meet the needs of the local population and tackle local health inequalities.
+These were set established under the Health and Social Care Act 2012 to act as a forum to bring together the NHS, Public Health, Adult Social Care and Children’s Services.
+The board’ are hosted by local authorities and plan how best to meet the needs of the local population and tackle health inequalities.